Slip and Fall on Ice and Snow in Philadelphia

 What Kind of Compensation Can I Get?

 Any compensation you receive will be awarded in a monetary form called “damages.”
-Fall claims for slip and fall accidents on ice and snow can include compensation for medical bills, lost earnings, and pain and suffering.
+Fall claims for slip and fall accidents on ice and snow can include compensation for medical bills, lost wages, and pain and suffering.
 Damages may provide a plaintiff with repayment for:

 Medical Bills